nikouu/TinyWordle/README.md

 | Original                | 6.x                        | 62,091 KB | 1,011 KB |
 | 17.3.0-preview-22226-04 | 7.0.100-preview.4.22252.9  | 62,419 KB | 1,048 KB |
 | 17.3.0-preview-22306-01 | 7.0.100-preview.5.22307.18 | 62,419 KB | 1,047 KB |

+### .NET 7 AOT
+This experiment has been using the experimental AOT but that has since graduated into .NET 7.
+So let's see what differences we can get with .NET 7 NativeAOT.